-Within 3-5 years of graduation, ISE alumni are expected to have:
+Within 3-5 years after graduation, ISE alumni are expected to have:

-- Created value by applying the appropriate industrial and systems engineering tools to design/redesign integrated systems/processes, solve problems, implement innovative solutions, and improve organizational outcomes.
+- Created value by applying appropriate industrial and systems engineering tools to design/redesign integrated systems/processes, solve problems, implement innovative solutions, and improve organizational outcomes.

 - Communicated effectively with different audiences and stakeholders, both in-person and online, using written, oral, and visual media.

-- Worked effectively in cross-functional team environments comprised of members with varying organizational backgrounds, positions, and geographic locations.
+- Worked effectively in teams having attributes such as varying organizational backgrounds, positions, geographic locations, and demographic compositions.

 - Served the profession, community, and society, as exemplified in our motto Ut Prosim.